SHOWCASE-Tennis-Roger Federer v Mischa Zverev - player profiles

-July 8 Here's a look at the form and previous records of Swiss Roger Federer and Mischa Zverev of Germany ahead of their third- round match on Saturday (prefix number denotes seeding):
+July 8 (Reuters) - Here's a look at the form and previous records of Swiss Roger Federer and Mischa Zverev of Germany ahead of their third- round match on Saturday (prefix number denotes seeding):

 3-Roger Federer (Switzerland)